sirch-inc/sirch-coin/README.md

 7. In a terminal, change into the `sirch-coin` directory where you pulled/downloaded the source code, then run `code .` to open in VS Code.
 8. Create an `.env` text file with the necessary keys (ask a developer for these).
 NOTE: These may change over time!

+## Generating a Token for Auth

+❗ TBD, need to test & confirm

 ## Building the latest (day-to-day)

 1. Use your `git` tools to pull down the latest code from the `sirch-coin` repo.